 Southwestern Tofu Scramble (Migas): Southwestern tofu scramble is a vegan interpretation of migas, a dish developed for using up corn tortillas that have lost their freshness.
 Brimming with lively southwestern flavors, in the original recipe, tortilla pieces are scrambled with eggs; this version replaces eggs with tofu.

 Peanut Satay Golden Tofu Triangles: This simple preparation of golden tofu triangles, inspired by a Thai appetizer, gets its luscious flavor from peanut sauce — homemade or bottled.
-This preparation just might inspire fussy eaters to give tofu a chance!
+This preparation just might inspire fussy eaters to give tofu a chance, and may just be one of the easiest of easy vegan dinner recipes!

 Tofu & Bok Choy Stir-Fry: This quick tofu and bok choy stir-fry uses two of my favorite shortcuts — a richly-flavored teriyaki marinade and squeeze-bottle ginger.